openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 - If RF number of known replicas are NOT available [new volume or upgrade case]
   - Add to unknown list if quorum is off (replacement case)
   - Add to known list if quorum is on
+- Allow if RF < DRF, but, add to unknown list
 - Reject otherwise

 Note: Make sure there is only one replica for a given `ReplicaID_CVR`